hschwentner/hschwentner.io/domain-driven-refactorings/tactical/extract-entity-from-smart-ui.md

 ## Mechanics

 - In the smart UI class separate the business logic from the UI logic with [Extract Method](https://refactoring.com/catalog/extractMethod.html).
 - Examine the extracted business logic method.
 Does it work on fields fom the class?
-Then this refactoring is right, if iorks only on its parameters, [*Extract Service from Smart UI*](extract-service-from-smart-ui) might fit better.
+Then this refactoring is right, if it works only on its parameters, [*Extract Service from Smart UI*](extract-service-from-smart-ui) might fit better.
 - Apply [Extract Class](https://refactoring.com/catalog/extractClass.html) and move the business logic and business data into the newly created entity.

 ## Example(s)